romant/cf-mcp-client/DESIGN.md

 - **Graceful Degradation**: System works with any combination of MCP server capabilities
 - **Clean Separation**: Discovery logic separate from presentation logic
 - **UI Polish Matters**: Small layout improvements dramatically enhance user experience
+- **DRY Principle**: Centralized factories eliminate code duplication and improve maintainability
+- **EventListener Consistency**: Uniform patterns make the codebase more predictable and maintainable
+- **Optimized for Use Case**: Different timeout configurations for different operations improve performance

 The foundation is solid for implementing the remaining phases, with the prompts panel already providing significant value by displaying available prompts with clear argument requirements and meaningful server names.
-The consolidated architecture makes future enhancements simpler and more reliable.
+The consolidated and refactored architecture makes future enhancements simpler, more reliable, and more performant.

-This implementation demonstrates the power of Cloud Foundry's service marketplace approach - adding sophisticated AI capabilities through simple service bindings while maintaining clean separation of concerns, robust error handling, and an intuitive user interface.
+This implementation demonstrates the power of Cloud Foundry's service marketplace approach - adding sophisticated AI capabilities through simple service bindings while maintaining clean separation of concerns, robust error handling, optimized performance, and an intuitive user interface.